mspnp/aks-baseline/06-aks-cluster.md

 # Deploy the AKS Cluster

-Now that the [hub-spoke network is provisioned](./04-networking.md), the next step in the [AKS secure Baseline reference implementation](./) is deploying the AKS clusters and its adjacent Azure resources.
+Now that the [cluster prequisites and shared Azure service instances are provisioned](./05-cluster-prerequisites.md), the next step in the [AKS secure Baseline reference implementation](./) is deploying the AKS clusters and its adjacent Azure resources.

 ## Steps